Inveracity/guides/content/home.md

 # README

 ## About
-Typically websites like these are for blogging.
-But I'm not a blogger.
-So instead my website is a collection of guides with minimal explanation that I use as reference for my own benefit.
+This is a collection of guides with minimal explanation that I use as reference for my own benefit.

 The reason for the "_minimally explained_" bit is to keep it brief and fast to glance through.

 > See the [docs section](/categories/) for a list of contents.

-If you've found your way to this website and use the guides for your own setup and find some parts to be either out of date or could use a little more than _minimal explanation_, then feel free to open an issue in github.
+Feel free to open an issue on GitHub if you find anything to be wrong or out-of-date.

 {{< admonition type="github" title="website source code">}}